Ka1i-L1nux/Python-Shop/README.md

 # Python-Shop
 A Python library creating a shop.
-Requires inventory to work for now Will update as soon as finished
+Requires inventory to work for now Will update as soon as it is ready.